• Skip to primary navigation

 Stream Music From Music Streaming Services To Chromecast

 Music streaming services like SoundCloud, Spotify, and YouTube Music can be connected with Chromecast for Music streaming.
-You can stream music to your TV speakers or the home theatre system using Chromecast.
+Chromecast lets you stream music to your TV speakers or the home theatre system.

 9. Cast from Google Photos